 Early Life and Childhood of PV Sindhu

 Pusarla Venkata Sindhu was born in 2000 to P.V Ramana and P. Vijaya.
 PV Sindhu.
-She started playing badminton in very tender age of eight.
+She started playing badminton at a very tender age of eight years.

 Sindhu learnt the basics of badminton under the guidance of Mehboob Ali at the badminton court of Indian Railway Institute of Signal Engineering and Telecommunications in Secunderabad.
 In this way, Mehboob Ali was her first coach.
 She later joined Pullela Gopichand’s Badminton Academy.

 Sindhu started showing dedication in the sports in the Gopichand academy and never ran away from hard work and daily practice session.
 She would travel a distance of 56 kms from her residence daily to reach the academy without even a break.
 Her parents told in an interview how she would take the whole world on her head whenever missed a single training.

 Gopichand also said that, ” the most striking feature in Sindhu’s game is her attitude and the never-say-die spirit.”